ncatlab/nlab-content/pages/21596.md

 $(x:A \gg c = c' \in C)\;\leftrightarrow\;((A\,type) \to ((x:A \gg C\,type) \wedge \forall a,a'.(a = a' \in A) \to (c[a/x] = c'[a'/x] \in C[a/x])))$

 With this grand purpose as an attempt to complete the internalization of the PER semantics, it may not be surprising that letcomp is very useful for deriving rules for type constructors defined by PER comprehension.
 But it's not perfect.
 Rules that involve metavariables without an associated typing premise tend to cause trouble.
-Alas, it seems very difficult to do much about that. ("Pullback" types à la [Melliès & Zeilberger](#Foo) might address the most serious gaps.
+Alas, it seems very difficult to do much about that. ("Pullback" types à la [Melliès & Zeilberger](#MZFuncRefine) might address the most serious gaps.
 I have not tried this yet.)
 Notice however that intrinsic dependent type systems would not need rules with metavariables without typing premises.
 So the ability to derive type constructors and their rules seems quite substantial already.

 There was actually an early version of letcomp for v0.
 But the soundness of letcomp was not established until after changing the semantics to support primitive inversions.

+## Identity Types {#IdType}

+TODO

 ## Miscellaneous

-In v0, there was a reflexivity rule in addition to the uniqueness and selectivity rules.
+In v0, there was a reflexivity rule for equality, in addition to the uniqueness and selectivity rules.
 That was redundant, and I simply hadn't noticed.
 So now reflexivity is derived from uniqueness and select left.

-Some reordering of rules, premises, and renaming of metavariables.
+There's been some reordering of rules, premises, and renaming of metavariables.

+## References

+* {#MZFuncRefine} Paul-André Melliès, Noam Zeilberger, _Functors are Type Refinement Systems_, POPL 2015 ([pdf](https://www.irif.fr/~mellies/papers/functors-are-type-refinement-systems.pdf))